 - Do not add extra flour to the dough, it should be a very wet dough.

-- When shaping the dough, press the air from the center into the crust, pinching the crust closed to fill it with air, creating that air bubble filled crust.
+- When shaping the dough, press the air from the center into the crust, pinching the crust closed to fill it with air, creating that air bubble-filled crust.

 - Do not use a rolling pin, use only your hands to stretch the dough.

-Neapolitan Pizza Dough
+Neapolitan Poolish Pizza Dough FAQs

 Ingredients